Integer inequalities between knot invariants, skein tree depth and delta-crossing numbers: Definitions

-It is known that any knot and any link has a delta-crossing diagram i.e. a diagram that can be decomposed into delta-crossing tangles \cite{NSS15}.
-The delta-crossing number of a knot $K$, denoted here by $c_{\Delta}(K)$, is defined as the least number of delta-crossings for any delta-crossing diagram of $K$.
+A \emph{delta-crossing} is a tangle consisting of three crossing strands (often depicted as a triangular arrangement of crossings).
+It is known that any knot or link has a diagram that can be decomposed entirely into delta-crossing tangles \cite{NSS15}.
+The \emph{delta-crossing number} $c_{\Delta}(K)$ of a knot $K$ is defined as the minimum number of delta-crossing tangles in any such delta diagram of $K$.
+For links with multiple components, $c_{\Delta}(L)$ is defined similarly using delta-crossing tangles in a link diagram.

-Any oriented knot or link $L$ can be reduced to unlinks by a series of \emph{skein moves} that is replacing $L_+$ (resp. $L_-$) with the pair of links $L_-$ (the positive resolution) (resp. $L_+$ (the positive resolution)) and $L_0$ (the zeroth resolution):

-Iterating this skein moves to compute a link polynomial leads to constructing a resolving tree called a \emph{skein tree}, i.e. a binary tree with a given knot or link as the root, whose leaves are all unlinks.

-The \emph{skein tree depth} is the maximum length of the shortest path from a leaf to the root of a skein tree, among all leaves.
-The \emph{skein tree depth} of an oriented knot or a link $L$, denoted $td(L)$, is the minimum depth among all skein resolving trees for the knot or link.
-It gives a measure of the complexity of computing link polynomials by the skein relation.
-The \emph{minimal skein tree} of a knot or a link $K$ is a skein tree of $K$ that has the depth equal to $td(K)$.
-We introduce the following inequality, it can be seen in Figure \ref{g1} (labeled { 43}) that it does not follow from any other presented inequalities.